 - stick (n.)

-- Old English sticca "rod, twig, spoon," from Proto-Germanic *stikkon- "pierce, prick" (cf. Old Norse stik, Old High German stehho, German Stecken "stick, staff"), from PIE *steig- "to stick; pointed" (see stick (v.)).
+- Old English sticca "rod, twig, peg; spoon," from Proto-Germanic *stikkon- "pierce, prick" (cf. Old Norse stik, Middle Dutch stecke, stec, Old High German stehho, German Stecken "stick, staff"), from PIE *steig- "to stick; pointed" (see stick (v.)).
 Meaning "staff used in a game" is from 1670s (originally billiards); meaning "manual gearshift lever" first recorded 1914.
-Stick-ball is attested from 1824.
-Alliterative connection of sticks and stones is recorded from mid-15c.
+Alliterative connection of sticks and stones is recorded from mid-15c.; originally "every part of a building."
+Stick-bug is from 1870, American English; stick-figure is from 1949.

 - stick (v.)